junhaodong/soft-dev/README.md

 =====
 Work and projects from the Software Development (SoftDev) '14-'15 course.
 Period 5 for Fall & Spring.
-Projects are in order of most recent to least recent.
+Projects are in order of most to least recent

-##Fall Semester
-###Final Project
+##Final Project
 Junhao Dong, Chesley Tan, Eric Wong, Elvin Shoyfer

 A gradebook web application that doubles as a teacher's site for homework and handouts.